-Getting ready for our home match against Cheddleton D - photo by Dan, from Cheddleton.
+Getting ready for our home match against Cheddleton D, before Christmas - photo by Dan, from Cheddleton.

 Ken and Martin often go to play chess at the University of the Third Age (U3A) in Leek.
 It is one of the groups at U3A, and meets between 2 and 4 on Tuesday afternoons.
 U3A is run by volunteers for people who are no longer in full-time work, who are retired or semi-retired.
 All Members pay an annual subscription and members of the Chess group pay £1 at each session (which includes a cup of tea).
 This is friendly, social chess.
 One of the members likes the group partly because it meets in the afternoon rather than running late into the dark winter nights.
 There is a link on the "Links" page.